Bitnagar/Guess-The-Number-Game/README.md

 ### USAGE

-Take the code files and run them using live server in your system locally.
-Make changes in the code and test it locally.
-If you would like to add it to the game, then make a pull request.
+* You can use this project to learn basic web development and JavaScript.
+* Run it locally on your system.
+Think about what can be changed.
+Make changes in the game locally.
+* If you like what you have changed, then you can make a pull request to update the code here.

 ## Contributing
 Take the code, run it and think about what can be edited and make your pull request to update the game.